jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 name := "sbt-fun"
 ```

 In this case we're declaring the implementation of the `name` task to simply be a static value of `"sbt-fun"`.
-Note that the above is a expression, not a statement.  `:=` is not a Scala language feature, it is actually a method.  sbt's syntax for declaring settings is a pure scala DSL.
+Note that the above is a expression, not a statement.  `:=` is not a Scala language feature, it is actually a method that sbt has provided.  sbt's syntax for declaring settings is a pure scala DSL.
 If this syntax confuses you, then I strongly recommend that you read a post I wrote a few years ago called [Three things I had to learn about Scala before it made sense](2012/03/19/three_things_i_had_to_learn_about_scala_before_it_made_sense.html).
 This post explains how DSL's are implemented in Scala, and is essential reading before you read on in this post if you don't understand that already.

 What if we want to declare our own implementation of the `sources` task?
 Remembering that we want it scoped to `compile`, we can do this: